TylerDodds/VolumetricCloudsTutorial/Assets/VolumetricCloudsTutorial/Raymarching/Raymarching.md

 * `g`: The total intensity of light scattered from the sun through all points to the camera.
 Ignoring atmospheric effects, the sun light will be all of one color, so we need only to track the total intensity.
+* `b`: The total intensity of _ambient_ bottom light scattered through all points to the camera.
-* `b`: The total intensity of _ambient_ light scattered through all points to the camera.
+* `b`: The total intensity of _ambient_ top light scattered through all points to the camera.

+It also returns another output float:

-* `a`: An estimate for the average depth of the clouds from the camera.
+* An estimate for the average depth of the clouds from the camera.
 This can be used as a rough estimate to determine a 3D of the clouds along the view ray.